 Makes water safe to drink

 If your drinking water contains pathogens, you’ll want to know that the treatment method you use effectively removes these harmful impurities.
-Thanks to its tiny micron size, RO can remove pathogens as small as viruses, which most filters are unable to do.
+Thanks to its tiny micron size, RO can remove or reduce pathogens as small as viruses, which most filters are unable to do.

 Reverse osmosis units might be costlier upfront, but they’re cheap to operate and can help you to save money over the years.
 The carbon filter, pre- and post-filters, and semipermeable membrane have longer lifespans than UF membranes, and you’ll no longer have to spend money on bottled water, which is one of this system’s biggest benefits.